First published: 26 Sep 2017

 Day 4: Yehliu Geopark & Taipei City

-The next day, we headed back to Taipei and dropped our bags at the lockers in Taipei Main Station.
-Before taking a 4hr private car charter to visit Yehliu Geopark and it’s surroundings.
-This was perfect as it allowed us to maximise our last day in Taipei instead of wasting time taking public transport.
+The next day, we headed back to Taipei and dropped our bags at the lockers in Taipei Main Station before taking a 4-hour private car charter to visit Yehliu Geopark and its surroundings.
+This was perfect as it allowed us to maximise the last day of our Taipei itinerary instead of wasting time taking public transport.

-*Pro-tip: Try to visit when the park opens at 08:00AM in the morning to avoid the crowds.
-We arrived too late and many of the tour busses were already there.
+*Pro-tip: Try to visit when the park opens at 8AM in the morning to avoid the crowds.
+We arrived too late and many of the tour buses were already there.

 We then visited Tamed Fox Cafe for a break and some really Instagrammable food (looks better than it tastes).
 The cafe has a very nice vibe, and you can easily spend hours chilling there.

-*Pro-tip: Buy a donut and drink to make your own Instagram creation
+*Pro-tip: Buy a doughnut and drink to make your own Instagram creation

 Snow King Ice Cream (雪王冰淇淋)

 It was then off to the airport by carpool, before collecting the food souvenirs we pre-ordered online at the airport.
-I liked how it was already packed into a box (we removed them for photos), so you can easily check the entire box in without having to worry about repacking.
+I liked how it was already packed into a box (we removed them for photos), so you can easily check the entire box without worrying about repacking.
 The more brittle snacks were also bubble wrapped for extra protection.

 Most Taiwanese speak Mandarin, though the older ones speak the Taiwanese Min dialect — similar to Hokkien spoken in Singapore.